Policy 402B – Safe and Sick Leave for Full-time Staff

 • Attend civil or criminal court dates related to any act or threat of domestic violence, unwanted sexual contact, stalking, or human trafficking.

 Each calendar year (January 1-December 31), regular full-time staff accrue a minimum of 56 hours of safe and sick leave, up to a maximum of 10 days.
-For an employee who works a regular 35-hour workweek, 10 days equates to 70 hours of safe and sick leave that can be accrued each year.
-For an employee with a regular 40-hour workweek, 10 days equates to 80 hours of safe and sick leave that can be accrued each year.
+For an employee who works a regular 35-hour workweek, 10 days equates to a maximum of 70 hours of safe and sick leave that can be accrued each year.
+For an employee with a regular 40-hour workweek, 10 days equates to a maximum of 80 hours of safe and sick leave that can be accrued each year.

-Any unused safe and sick leave may be carried over to the following calendar year and accumulated to a maximum of 60 days.
-A staff employee’s safe and sick leave balance may be used as follows, unless additional leave is provided by law or by this policy (see above):
+Any unused safe and sick leave may be carried over to the following calendar year and accumulated to a maximum safe and sick leave balance of 60 days.

 Sick time does not accrue during any period of unpaid leave.
 Upon separation from employment, any unused safe and sick leave shall have no monetary value and will not be paid out.